ADR-013: RISC-V (riscv64gc) Architecture Support

 - Depends on: ADR-001 (SMP scheduling and lock hierarchy), ADR-005 (IPC primitives — control and bulk), ADR-009 (Purpose, deployment tiers, and scope)

-- Related: src/boot/mod.rs (BootInfo abstraction this ADR plugs into), CLAUDE.md § “Multi-Platform Strategy”, plan file at
+- Related: src/boot/mod.rs (BootInfo abstraction this ADR plugs into), CLAUDE.md § “Multi-Platform Strategy”

 Context